eksctl-io/eksctl/userdocs/src/usage/access-entries.md

 ### Migrate IAM identity mappings to access entries

-The user can migrate their existing IAM identities from configmap to access entries by running the following:
+The user can migrate their existing IAM identities from `aws-auth` configmap to access entries by running the following:

 ```shell
 eksctl utils migrate-to-access-entry --cluster my-cluster --target-authentication-mode <API or API_AND_CONFIG_MAP>